bskinn/bga-wingspan-scraper/README.md

 # bga-wingspan-scraper
-JS helper script to generate JSON output of the score history of a Wingspan game on BGA
+JS helper script and nascent Firefox extension to generate JSON output of the score history of a Wingspan game on [Board Game Arena].

 This code has been developed and tested using Firefox around v118.